Mubarak Awad: Deportation by Israel

 In 1987, Awad attempted to renew the residency permit he had been issued in 1967.
 His application was declined and he was ordered to leave the country when his tourist visa expired.
-Awad claimed, with strong support from U.S. consular officials, that under international conventions Israel did not have the right to expel him from his place of birth and he refused to leave.
+Awad claimed, with support from U.S. consular officials, that under international conventions Israel did not have the right to expel him from his place of birth and he refused to leave.
 The Israeli government stayed the deportation order mainly at the insistence of the U.S. In May 1988, Prime Minister Yitzhak Shamir ordered Awad arrested and expelled.
 Officials charged that Awad broke Israeli law by inciting "civil uprising" and helping to write leaflets that advocated civil disobedience that were distributed by the leadership of the First Intifada.
 No evidence was provided to support the charge and Awad appealed the decision to the Supreme Court.
 The court ruled that he had forfeited his right to residence status in Israel when he became a U.S. citizen and he was deported in June 1988.
 U.S. Secretary of State George Shultz's appeal to Shamir to revoke the deportation order was declined.
 Ian Lustick, professor of political science at the University of Pennsylvania, cited the ruling in Awad's case as one of a number of examples that he argues demonstrate that "[t]here has never been an official act that has declared expanded East Jerusalem as having been annexed by the State of Israel."